BabylonJS/Documentation/content/How_To/animation/baked_texture_animations.md

 Animations are computed by the CPU, applying the bone effects to the mesh.
 This is reasonably slow and for several animated objects can be a bottleneck.
 One way to optimize this is pre-computing (or baking) the animations, storing them into a texture (usually called Vertex Animation Textures, or VAT) and using it on the vertex shaders .
 This frees the CPU, with the trade-off that you need to perform this initial baking step (which can be done at development time), add a new texture file to your downloads and consume more GPU memory.
 This trade-off is usually quite good, since the CPU tends to be the bottleneck.

 A limitation of the current VAT implementation is that you cannot [blend animations to play simultaneously](./advanced_animations#animation-blending).
+Also, the animations may not be as smooth as when not using BVA because there is no interpolation between frames.
+The "smoothness" will depend on the number of frames of the animation.

 ## Baking Vertex Texture Animations